 Vaccines that are covered by VICP include: vaccines for chicken pox, diphtheria, flu, hemophilus influenza type B, hepatitis A and B, human papillomavirus, measles-mumps-rubella, pneumococcal conjugate, polio, and rotavirus.

 If the Special Master determines that a person was harmed by a vaccine, then the Special Master is authorized to compensate that individual for his or her medical expenses (both past and future), pain and suffering (up to $250,000), and lost earnings or lost earning potential.
 In addition, if a loved one was killed, the deceased’s personal representative may receive an award of up to $250,000.

 However, there are certain time limits that apply in vaccine injury cases.
 Generally, a person has three years from the onset of symptoms in which to file a claim for a vaccine-related injury.
 For a vaccine-related death, the victim has two years in which to file a claim.

 If you or a loved one has experienced a vaccine injury, do not be discouraged by fears related to the expense involved and/or the distance from Washington, D.C. where the claims are filed.
 The VICP will compensate vaccine injury victims for their attorney’s fees and costs separately from the compensation award.
 Furthermore, a trip to Washington, D.C. is usually not required to resolve a vaccine injury dispute, which often settles without a trial.

-Christensen & Jensen’s vaccine attorney, David C. Richards, is the only Utah attorney admitted to the U.S. Court of Federal Claims to practice vaccine injury cases.
-Dave has handled and is currently handling a number of vaccine injury cases, and has produced some significant vaccine injury settlements and other results for his clients.
+Christensen & Jensen’s vaccine attorneys, David C. Richards, and Tanner S. Lenart are the only Utah attorneys admitted to the U.S. Court of Federal Claims to practice vaccine injury cases.
+Dave, Jeff, and Tanner have handled and are currently handling a number of vaccine injury cases, and have produced some significant vaccine injury settlements and other results for their clients.”